-In a world where you are lucky to earn 1% on your savings, the federal government is offering a risk-free return of more than 7%.
+In a world where you are lucky to earn 2% on your savings, the federal government is offering a risk-free return of nearly 7%.

-For starters, remember that the 7.12% rate is only good for the first six months you own the bonds.
+For starters, remember that the new variable rate of 6.48% is only good for the first six months you own the bonds.

-Each year, the federal government sets rates for I bonds on May 1 and Nov.
-1. So, on May 1, 2022, the inflation-based rate will reset for another six months.
+Each year, the federal government sets rates for I bonds at the start of May and the start of November.
+So, on May 1, 2023, the variable rate will reset for another six months.
 That rate could be higher or lower than the present rate, depending on what happens to inflation.

 The fixed rate applies for the 30-year interest-bearing life of the bond.
-So, if you buy an I bond between now and the end of April, the fixed rate will be 0% for the next 30 years.
+So, if you buy an I bond between now and late April 2023, the fixed rate will be 0.4% for the next 30 years.

 Series I bond interest accrues monthly and compounds semiannually.

-Also, you can only purchase $10,000 worth of electronic I bonds during a calendar year in most cases.
+Also, you generally can purchase only $10,000 worth of electronic I bonds during a calendar year.
 You can purchase an additional $5,000 in paper I bonds as well, but only if you use your federal income tax refund to do so.

 Finally, you cannot redeem your I bonds for a period of one year.
 And if you cash them before they are 5 years old, you will forfeit three months’ worth of interest.

 Series I bonds earn interest for 30 years.
 You can either pay the taxes on this interest every year or defer the taxes until you cash the bond.
-You typically can avoid paying taxes altogether if you use the bonds for higher education expenses.
+You might be able to avoid paying taxes altogether if you use the bonds for higher education expenses.

 Unsure if you have the right mix of savings and investments?
 Stop by Money Talks News’ Solutions Center and find a fee-only financial planner.